Skip to content Skip to sidebar Skip to footer

 • Color and pattern of grain.

 The wood grain could change the wood appearance.
-The “color” of the wood may be looked different when it is viewed with the different direction.
-For some type of wood that has strong grain character such as: mahogany, teak or the different could be so big, until we can see the “flip off”.
-It is actually the main beauty of the wood, but sometime it could be awfully when it doesn’t, manage well.
-The wood could be looked ugly when the grain is not well match.
-Then when we deal with the wood pieces that are combined to make big panel, we need to consider about the wood grain pattern.
-Make sure we match the grain pattered when we united the wood pieces.
+The “color” of the wood may be looked different when it is viewed in a different direction.
+For some type of wood that has strong grain character, such as mahogany, teak, or the different could be so far until we can see the “flip off."
+It is actually the main beauty of the wood, but sometimes it could be awful when it doesn't manage well.
+The wood could look ugly when the grain is not well matched.
+Then, when we deal with the wood pieces that are combined to make a big panel, we need to consider the wood grain pattern.
+Make sure we match the grain pattern when we united the wood pieces.

 • Texture of the grain.

 The wood grain on some wood species is also shown by the texture at the wood surface.
-Some wood species has a soft texture such as: mahogany, pine, maple etc..
-However, some wood has rough grain texture such as: mindi or oak.
+Some wood species have a soft texture, such as mahogany, pine, maple, etc. However, some wood has a rough grain texture, such as mindi or oak.
 The grain texture can be enhanced by the proper finishing.
-We can use glaze or stain to fill in the grain to get the contrast looked.
-Some finishing models even use the wire brushing to open and enlarged the wood grain.
-But to make finishing with flat and even surface, then the grain texture is problem.
+We can use glaze or stain to fill in the grain to get the contrast look.
+Some finishing models even use the wire brushing to open and enlarge the wood grain.
+But to finish with flat and even surface, then the grain texture is a problem.
 We may need to apply filler or putty to close the grain.

 • Wood pores.

-Wood pores are tiny hollows in the wood; it exists as holes at the wood surface.
-As the grain texture, the wood pores is also can be maximized to make the attractive looked finish.
+Wood pores are tiny hollows in the wood; they exist as holes at the wood surface.
+As the grain texture, the wood pores can also be maximized to make the attractive-looking finish.
 We can apply glaze or stain to enhance the wood pores.

-But to finishing with a plain color and close pore, the presence of the pores can be distracting.
+But to finish with a plain color and close pore, the presence of the pores can be distracting.
 The pores will leave undesirable open at the finish.
-Some type of wood pores is lead to the hungry looked, bubble and pinhole problem.
+Some types of wood pores lead to the hungry-looking bubble and pinhole problem.
 The application of wood filler could be needed to handle this problem.

 • Porosity.

-Wood grain pattern may be emerged with distinction porosity at the wood surface.
+The wood grain pattern may emerge with distinction porosity at the wood surface.
 The difference in porosity could be large so that it can generate variation to the stain absorption in the finishing process.
 The big variation could make the uneven or blotchy color.
-The risk is higher when the stain is applied by wiping, brushing or dipping.
+The risk is higher when the stain is applied by wiping, brushing, or dipping.
 The application of wood conditioner may be needed to avoid this problem.